cydrollinger/battery-charger/README.md

 >Phone: 406-539-8117

  This design is not perfect but is provdided gratis.
-Please think critically while using or redesigning for your success.
-Conversation is welcome, but be advised monetary compen- sation is required for work toward this design for your success.
+Please think critically while utilizing and or redesigning for your success.
+Conversation is welcome, but be advised monetary compensation is required for work toward this design for your success.

 *******************************************
 *File Arcitecture with a terse description*